kodo-pp/klosy-reloaded/README.md

 included in this distribution and are not a part of Klosy Reloaded can be found in the *Used and Distributed along with Klosy Reloaded* section.

+## Building
+See BUILDING.md

-# Based on
+## Based on
 Klosy Reloaded uses code from [Bare Bones tutorial](https://wiki.osdev.org/Bare_bones) on [OSDev Wiki](https://wiki.osdev.org).

-# Used and Distributed along with Klosy Reloaded
+## Used and Distributed along with Klosy Reloaded
 Here is a complete list of any data, source code, binary or in any other form, included in the distribution and not being a part of Klosy Reloaded.

 (list is empty for now, as nothing is distributed along with KR)

 **WARNING**: This OS normally uses GNU GRUB, which is distributed under GNU GPL.
 Simply speaking, this license requires me to publish the source code of GNU GRUB along with my OS source code.
 However, I am too